Chūkyō Television Broadcasting: Post-transition and later history

 In 1981, Chukyo TV proposed a new medium-term business plan, aiming to achieve a proportion of self-produced programs of 10% and a market share of 20% in the Nagoya area TV advertising market.
 In 1984, the proportion of self-produced programs of Chukyo Television reached 10%.
 12.3%, ranking first among all Nagoya channels.
 At the same time, Chukyo TV actively diversified its business and entered the housing industry in 1983, opening a housing exhibition hall.
 Chukyo TV also held the Chukyo TV Bridgestone Women's Golf Open in 1983, and held a rock concert in 1984, actively organizing large-scale events.
-In 1981, China Beijing Television stationed its special correspondent in Washington, D.C., becoming the first overseas correspondent of China Beijing Television.
-Later, from 2000 to 2004, China Beijing Television opened the NNN Taipei branch.
+In 1981, Chukyo Television stationed its special correspondent in Washington, D.C., becoming the first overseas correspondent of Chukyo Television.
+Later, from 2000 to 2004, Chukyo Television opened the NNN Taipei branch.

 In the early 1990s, affected by the collapse of Japan's bubble economy, Chukyo TV was forced to withdraw from ski resorts, golf courses and other fields to focus on the television industry.
 On the other hand, thanks to the increase in the ratings of the core station NTV, the ratings of CTV increased steadily in the 1990s.
 In February 1997, China Beijing TV won the triple crown of monthly ratings for the first time since its launch with ratings of 9.6% for the whole day, 15.2% for the prime time period, and 15.5% for the evening period.
 In the same year, Chukyo TV's advertising revenue also rose to the second place among Nagoya stations.
 In 2000, Chukyo TV's full-day ratings reached 9.9%, prime-time ratings reached 14.7%, and evening time ratings reached 14.5%.
 Overall the station won the triple crown of annual ratings.
 China Beijing TV Station opened its official website in March 1996.
 On October 1, 1999, CTV began 24-hour broadcasting.